NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 ---

-## Key Highlights
+## Top Features

 - **Emergency Alarm**: A loud alarm to deter threats, that contacts emergency services and notifies your emergency contact of your exact location and that you require assistance
-- **Danger Zone Mapping**: Displays on your map the locations of high-crime areas and less busy areas with low WiFi areas such as countryside or industrial estates where there is a higher chance of possiblity of crime taking place.
+- **Danger Zone Mapping**: Displays on your map the locations of high-crime areas and less busy areas wthat would create unnecessary risk for female travellers alone such as motorway, countryside and industrial estates.
-- **Transport Locations**: Locates buses and train stations in your vicinity.
+- Go Home Feature: The app saves the users home address and provides a quick "Go Home" navigation option, this then creates the fastest route home even provides the mode of transport to use (bus, train or taxi)

 ---